katsup07/odin-recipes/README.md

 Recipe Webpage

-Goal: Create a basic recipe webpage that contains a main index page with some links to recipes.
+Goal: Create a main index page that links to recipes on other pages.